mbellehumeur/Hanging-Protocol-training-data/README.md

 ## How can I help?

-If your hanging protocols are working OK, think of a way to thank your technologists, imaging IT and vendor support team.
+If your hanging protocols are working OK, maybe take a few minutes in the near future to thank your technologists, imaging IT and vendor support team.

 Contact your favorite IHE & DICOM committee standards writer or board member.
-Thank them for their service and ask them what they think of standardization of hanging protocol training data.
+Thank them for their service and ask them if they feel that standardizing hanging protocol training data would be useful.

-If you feel that having open-source software to support new or existing standards is useful,  consider donating to an organization that could help with that.
+If you feel that having open-source software to support new or existing standards is useful,  consider donating to an organization that works on that.